 Besides offering everything you could possibly need for an unforgettable outing on the premiere year-round trout fisheries in the country either at the fly shop or the café, Blue Ribbon will be offering on-site lodging that offers the best in value, convenience and style in the region.
 We have enlisted the help of Jack London to design and build four exquisite log cabins for our guests, the Blue Ribbon ANGLER SERIES, and each unit is specifically designed with an angler’s needs in mind.
 Now, it is possible to have every aspect of your fly fishing adventure taken care of by Blue Ribbon.
 Rest assured that these cabins offer up the most comfortable layouts to be found anywhere, and located adjacent to the fly shop and Anglers Coffee Café, in a section of the property we refer to as Anglers Village.
 All three entities are smack dab in the heart of the Ozark's best fly fishing areas.
 Norfork Dam is just ten minutes away, Rim Shoals is fifteen minutes from the cabins and Bull Shoals Dam, where the most well-known stretch of the White River begins, is a mere twenty-five minutes from the Blue Ribbon complex.
 Plus, there are many other wonderful areas within a short drive.
 Having a central location is critical on fluctuating tailwaters such as the White and Norfork because we never know what the water conditions are going to be like on any given day; this saves time and minimizes frustration.
 When you start your day at Blue Ribbon, the best stretches of river are never more than 25 minutes away, and if you are fishing on your own, we will be more than happy to help you come up with a game plan that will maximize your fishing time based on the water conditions at hand.

-During the past week, we have had no rain, warmer then colder temperatures and moderate winds.
-The lake level at Bull Shoals rose nine tenths of a foot to rest at one foot below seasonal power pool of 659 feet.
-This is thirty seven feet below the top of flood pool.
-Upstream, Table Rock Lake remained steady at a foot below power pool and sixteen feet below the top of flood pool.
-Beaver Lake remained steady at two and two tenths feet below seasonal power pool or eleven and eight tenths feet below the top of flood pool.
-On the White, we have had wadable water every day.
-Norfork Lake fell one tenth of a foot to rest at one and two tenths feet below seasonal power pool of 553.75 feet and twenty seven and four tenths feet below the top of flood pool.
-On the Norfork, we have had wadable water every day and moderate generation in the evening.
+During the past week, we have had freezing rain, sleet, snow, brutally cold temperatures and heavy winds (to include lake wind advisories).
+The lake level at Bull Shoals fell seven tenths of a foot to rest at two and two tenths feet below seasonal power pool of 659 feet.
+This is thirty eight and two tenths feet below the top of flood pool.
+Upstream, Table Rock Lake rose one tenth of a foot to rest at one and eight tenths feet below power pool and seventeen and eight tenths feet below the top of flood pool.
+Beaver Lake fell five tenths of a foot to rest at two and five tenths feet below seasonal power pool or twelve and one tenth feet below the top of flood pool.
+On the White, we had precious little wadable water.
+Norfork Lake rose six tenths of a foot to rest at two and two tenths feet below seasonal power pool of 553.75 feet and twenty eight and three tenths feet below the top of flood pool.
+On the Norfork, we had wadable water every day.

 The water level for the top of power pool has been reset lower for some of the lakes in the White River system.
-With all of the lakes in the White River system below power pool and the temperatures moderating, I predict that we will receive more wadable water, in the coming weeks.
+All of the lakes on this system are below power pool.

-The Catch and Release section below Bull Shoals Dam will close from November 1, 2013 to January 31, 2014 to accommodate the brown trout spawn.
-The State Park will be seasonal Catch and Release for the same period.
-All brown trout must be immediately released.
-In addition, night fishing is prohibited in this area during this period.
+The Catch and Release section below Bull Shoals Dam was closed from November 1, 2013 to January 31, 2014 to accommodate the brown trout spawn.
+The State Park was seasonal Catch and Release for the same period.
+There are numerous redds around the area.
+Please use care when wading to avoid disturbing them.

-The Buffalo National River and Crooked Creek are extremely low.
-With colder temperatures, the smallmouth are much less active.
-The most effective fly has been a tan and brown Clouser minnow.
+The Buffalo National River and Crooked Creek are low and clear.
+With the cool temperatures, the smallmouth are inactive.
 Carefully check the water level before entering Crooked Creek or the Buffalo River.
 There are no dams on these streams.
 They both have large drainages and are prone to flooding during and following any rain event.
 The water can rise very quickly.

 Remember that the White and Norfork Rivers and Dry Run Creek are infected with didymo, an invasive alga.
 Be sure and thoroughly clean and dry your waders (especially the felt soles on wading boots) before using them in any other water.
 Many manufacturers are now making rubber soled wading boots that are easier to clean and are not as likely to harbor didymo.